Pilates and Pregnancy: A Studio Diary

 So, we recruited PFI regular, Carly to document her experience with Studio Pilates during all three trimesters of her second pregnancy.

-My name is Carly and I am a Pilates Groupie; and I’m ok with it!
+My name is Carly and I am a Pilates Groupie (and proud)!

 I credit Pilates with a lot of things (name something this discipline can’t fix!); no more so than during pregnancy.
 During my first pregnancy, PFI’s group classes kept me balanced, sane and comfortable throughout; it conditioned my body to muscle through a long labour; and put me in good stead to heal from birth.

 Studio Pilates wasn’t something I considered back then so, second time around I was interested to see how adding a fortnightly session into the mix would affect and hopefully enhance my pregnancy and birth experiences.

 Anyone who has been pregnant will testify that pregnancy is a crapshoot: some days you feel like Gaia, primal Mother Earth Goddess – fecund, powerful and dynamic; and then others are so low functioning all you can do is laugh (or cry, or laugh while crying!).

 Fortunately, the Studio environment nicely accommodates this unpredictability.

 I won’t lie, the first trimester was hard going: hello, rolling, all-day sickness; wrist tendonitis and two broken toes!
 But no matter how I felt on any given Studio day, there was always plenty we could do within these limitations to improve my pregnancy experience and train my body for birth.